abhinavnatarajan/Chalc/docs/source/index.rst

 See Also
 --------
-The Python package `chromatic-tda <https://pypi.org/project/chromatic-tda/>`_ (written by the original authors of :ref:`[1] <Sebastiano>`) provides similar functionality, but is currently limited to points in two dimensions with upto three colours, although an alpha version with support for higher dimensions is available.
+The Python package `chromatic-tda <https://pypi.org/project/chromatic-tda/>`_ (written by the original authors of :ref:`[1] <Sebastiano>`) has similar functionality, and can compute chromatic alpha filtrations and their six-packs of persistence diagrams, but does not provide functionality to compute chromatic Delaunay--Čech or chromatic Delaunay--Rips filtrations.

 References
 ----------